grafana/mimir/docs/sources/configuration/arguments.md

 - `-querier.dns-lookup-period`

   How often the workers will query DNS to re-check where the query frontend or query scheduler is.

-- `-querier.worker-parallelism`

-  Number of simultaneous queries to process, per query frontend or scheduler.
-  See note on `-querier.max-concurrent`

-- `-querier.worker-match-max-concurrent`

-  Force worker concurrency to match the -querier.max-concurrent option.
-Overrides `-querier.worker-parallelism`.
-  See note on `-querier.max-concurrent`

 ## Querier and Ruler